AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/formulaBlock.rst

 Formula block
 =============

+.. contents:: Table of contents:
+  :local:

 A formula block allows you to enter a mathematical formula using **LaTex formula notation** (thanks to a library called KaTeX).
-If you are a mathematician or write you academic papers using LaTeX, you'll feel right at home.
+If you are a mathematician or write your academic papers using TeX, you'll feel right at home.
 For everyone else, here is a brief introduction.

 Let's start with something simple.
 The following input: